Jana-Marie/USB-PD-Firmware/README.md

 ### dfu-util

-Set the Boot switch (SW1) on the PD Buddy Sink to the position not marked on the silkscreen to set the device to DFU mode.
+To flash via DfuSe (ST Microelectronics's extended version of the standard USB DFU protocol), the Sink must first be put into DFU mode.
+If upgrading from a version older than 1.2.0, or if no firmware is installed, set the Boot switch (SW1) on the PD Buddy Sink to the position not marked on the silkscreen to set the device to DFU mode.
 If your Sink doesn't have a Boot switch installed, you can simply bridge the two pads of SW1 circled in [this image][dfu pads] with a blob of solder to achieve the same effect.
-Once the Sink is set to DFU mode, plug it into your computer.
-Flash the firmware with:
+Once this Sink is set to DFU mode, plug it into your computer.

+If upgrading from firmware version 1.2.0 or later, you can easily enter DFU mode by running the following command from the Sink's configuration shell:

+    PDBS) boot

+This immediately puts the Sink in DFU mode until it is reset or unplugged.

+When the Sink is in DFU mode, the Status LED should be glowing dimly.
+The firmware can then be flashed with:

     $ dfu-util -a 0 -s 0x08000000:leave -D build/pd-buddy-firmware.bin

-Don't forget to set the switch back to normal mode (or remove the solder blob) after unplugging the device.
+If applicable, don't forget to set the switch back to normal mode (or remove the solder blob) after unplugging the device.

 [dfu pads]: docs/dfu_pads.jpg